ePartner Involvement & Sponsorship Opportunities

 HackPack Capture The Flag (CTF) Competition

-This computer and network security related competition, hosted by CSC student organization HackPack, allows teams to compete in a wide range of challenges to find “the flag.”
+This computer and network security related competition, hosted by CSC student organization HackPack every spring semester, allows teams to compete (in person or virtually) in a wide range of challenges to find “the flag”, a secret accessible only by exploiting a vulnerability.
 It promotes an interest in computer security issues, encourages teamwork, and stimulates out of the box thinking.
-The competition is open to all NC State students, as well as high school students from the surrounding area.
-Your sponsorship will cover refreshments for all the contestants, prizes for the winning team and support for the HackPack group.
+It is an educational CTF that aims to complement security courses at North Carolina State University and educate the wider public practically in a wide range of security topics.
+The competition is open to the public and we make a strong effort to encourage NC State students, as well as high school students from the surrounding area, to participate.
+In the past years HackPack CTF attracted more than a thousand participants per competition from all over the world.
+Your sponsorship will cover refreshments for all the contestants, prizes for the winning team, computational resources to run the competition and support for the HackPack group.
 Sponsors may be invited to participate as panelists in the competition.

 This program will offer graduate students an opportunity to gain insights into the proper etiquette for business receptions/networking events, and also how to best leverage these events to expand their network.
-A professional speaker will lead the program, and employers/alumni will be invited to mingle with the students throughout the event.
-This event will be attended by graduate students, many of whom are new to American networking functions.
-Navigating Networking Events will take place early in the fall semester, providing a talent preview for those companies recruiting MS & PhD students.
-Sponsorship will help fund the external speaker as well as refreshments.
-Sponsor will have an opportunity to send representatives to interact with students during the program, and provide company branded table with materials/giveaways if desired.
+A speaker will lead a short training program, followed by a networking reception allowing sponsors to mingle with the students.
+This event will be attended by graduate students, making it an effective event for previewing tech talent at the graduate level.
+Navigating Networking is typically scheduled for late August or early September, early in the fall semester, but COVID considerations may result in a delay or transition to a virtual platform.
+Sponsorship will help fund event expenses, such as materials and refreshments.
+Sponsor/s will be expected to send representatives to interact with students during the program, and may provide company branded materials/giveaways if desired.
+In-person event attendance is typically between 100-115 students.

 Is technology improving your life?
 User experience (UX) is the emerging discipline that has taken on this mission, and NexUX is the regional UX collective working to ensure your answer is a resounding "Yes!"
 Centered at NC State, NexUX brings together leading thinkers, educators and makers in a wide range of disciplines, including engineering, design, psychology, management and more.
-NexUX is a venue for discourse, education and research NexUX is seeking sponsors for this year’s series of meetups, which ran successfully all of last year, and was lead by academic and industry experts examining the intersections of UX with fields such as medicine, wearables, art, analytics and games.
-Your sponsorship would cover expenses for venue and refreshments.
-Sponsors would be invited to all meetups!
-Please contact Ben Watson (firstname.lastname@example.org) if you have any questions.
+NexUX is a venue for discourse, education and research.
+NexUX is seeking sponsors for this year’s series of podcasts and events, which bring together academic and industry experts examining the intersections of UX with fields such as behavioral science, analytics, design, engineering and marketing.
+Your sponsorship will cover expenses for podcast production, meetup venue, and refreshments.
+Sponsors are also invited to all events!
+Please contact Ben Watson (email@example.com) if you have any questions.

 Outreach & Broadening Participation Initiative

-This intimate recruiting event is provided exclusively for CSC undergraduate students, and is targeted for the fall in the Talley Student Center on main campus.
-All sponsoring companies will be given 2-3 minutes to address students with their “Top 3 Takeaway Points” provided in lightning fashion.
-The dinner will consist of three courses, and students will rotate to different sponsor locations for each course; two rotations based on selections they make in advance of the event.
+This unique networking event is provided exclusively for CSC undergraduate students, and is scheduled for the spring in the Talley Student Center on main campus.
+Sponsors will send representatives to host tables and interact with students.
+The dinner will consist of three courses, and students will rotate to different sponsor tables for each course; two rotations based on selections they make in advance of the event, and the final made during the event.
 Your sponsorship will cover the cost of facility rental, catering, door prizes and promotional materials.
-Sponsors will be allowed to send up to two representatives to engage directly with students, and will be provided a resume book of all attendees.
+Sponsors will be expected to send up to two representatives to engage directly with students, and will be provided a resume book of all attendees.
+All sponsoring companies will be given time to address students with their company’s “elevator pitch” provided in lightning fashion.

 Senior Design Center “CSC Entrepreneurs” Project

-Fall or Spring – In an effort to encourage innovation and tap into the entrepreneurial spirit among computer science students, our Senior Design Center is expanding the scope of the center to offer capstone entrepreneurial project opportunities for students.
-Specifically, the SDC plans to encourage student teams to compete for a limited number of senior design capstone project slots, which would be dedicated to student-defined initiatives.
-Competition would be in the form of proposals from student teams submitted to the Senior Design Center leaders for evaluation.
+Fall or Spring - In an effort to encourage innovation and tap into the entrepreneurial spirit among computer science students, our Senior Design Center (SDC) is expanding the scope of the Center to offer capstone entrepreneurial project opportunities for students.
+Specifically, the SDC plans to encourage student teams to compete for a limited number of student-defined capstone project initiatives.
+Competition would be in the form of proposals from student teams submitted to the SDC leaders for evaluation.
 Winning proposals would empower student teams to advance their ideas as the subject of their capstone projects.
-Sponsors may have the opportunity to serve as advisors and mentors to the student teams, if they desire.
+If they wish, sponsors will have the opportunity to serve as advisors and mentors to the student teams.

 Strategic Advisory Board Networking Breakfast & Lunch